-Last Friday, 25 October, HP presented a 3D printed prototype of a car to the students and principal of Dapto High School.
-This event celebrated the innovative spirit of the students who participated in the 2023 Game Changer Challenge (GCC) and showcases the successful collaboration between HP and the Department of Education (DoE).
+HP presented a 3D printed prototype of a car to the students and principal of Dapto High School.
+The event, held 25 October 2024, celebrated the innovative spirit of the students who participated in the 2023 Game Changer Challenge (GCC) and showcases the successful collaboration between HP and the Department of Education (DoE).

 The 2023 Game Changer Challenge finalists from Dapto High School impressed HP with their innovative solution for creating accessible car design options for people with disabilities.